microsoft/industry/foundations/powerPlatform/readme.md

 North Star is an architectural approach and a reference implementation.
 It enables effective construction and operationalization of landing zones (environments) on Power Platform, at scale.
 This approach aligns with the platform and product roadmap and the Center of Excellence adoption framework.

-Specifically for Microsoft Cloud for Industries (e.g., Healthcare, Financial Services), Microsoft Power Platform is an essential platform for the overall industry solutions, and this prescriptive guidance aims to provide you with best practices and recommendations across the critical design areas for Power Platform to host and integrate the various industry applications.
+Specifically for Microsoft Cloud for Industries (e.g., Healthcare, Financial Services), Microsoft Power Platform is an essential platform for the overall industry solutions - which primarily are D365 applications that are deployed into Power Platform environments, and this prescriptive guidance aims to provide you with best practices and recommendations across the critical design areas for Power Platform to host and integrate the various industry applications.

 | Reference implementation | Description | Deploy |
 |:----------------------|:------------|--------|